Travel Expense Reporting: A Complete Guide

 How soon should I submit my travel expense report?

 Most companies require reports within 14–30 days of completing the trip, but submitting weekly improves accuracy and helps finance teams close their books faster.
+With automated systems, expenses can be captured and categorized in real-time during the trip, making final submission nearly instantaneous.

 Can I use personal credit cards for business travel?